kubebeam/kubescape-headlamp-plugin/README.md

 - [Headlamp](https://github.com/headlamp-k8s/headlamp) should be installed in the k8s cluster or workstation.
 For a quick test the desktop version is recommended.

-The plugin has been tested with Headlamp v0.25.0 (browser and desktop) and kubescape operator helm chart v1.22.0.
+The plugin has been tested with current versions of Headlamp (browser and desktop) and Kubescape operator.

 ## Functionality